ghost-goblin/CySA/part1.md

    + TRACE
 - [Burpsuite](https://www.kali.org/tools/burpsuite)
    + A set of tools used for the penetration testing of _web applications_
       + Contains an an **intercepting proxy** that lets the user see and modify the contesnt of requests and responses in transit
-   + Intruder fuzzer for brute-force attacks and dictionary attacks on password forms
+      + **Intruder fuzzer** for brute-force attacks and dictionary attacks on password forms
+      + **Repeater** to modify requests and responses
 - [Nikto](https://www.kali.org/tools/nikto)
    + An open-source web server and web apllication scanner
       + Find SQL injection and XXS vulnerbilities